Sherzodbek1717/Web-Technologies/README.md

 # Web-Technologies
-“This web application was created to fulfill Web Technology module’s requirements and does not represent an actual company or service
+This web application was created to fulfill Web Technology module’s requirements and does not represent an actual company or service